It is a medication used to treat depression, panic attacks, obsessive-compulsive disorder, bulimia, and a severe form of premenstrual syndrome.

 Modifications of doses

-If the withdrawal symptoms are intolerable, after a dose reduction, resume the previously prescribed dose and / or decrease the dose at a more gradual rate.
+If the withdrawal symptoms are intolerable, after a dose reduction, resume the previously prescribed dose and decrease the amount at a more gradual rate.

-Renal impairment : be careful, the accumulation of drugs can occur with severe kidney failure.
+Renal impairment: be careful; drugs can accumulate with severe kidney failure.

-Hepatic insufficiency ( cirrhosis ) : decreased clearance of the original drug and the active metabolite (norfluoxetine); lowest or least frequent dose recommended.
+Hepatic insufficiency ( cirrhosis ): decreased clearance of the original drug and the active metabolite (norfluoxetine); recommended lowest or least frequent dose.

 Considerations of the geriatric dosage

-Initial 10mg orally per day, you can gradually increase the dose by 10mg – 20mg after several weeks as tolerated.
-Do not take at night unless sedation occurs.
+Initial 10mg orally per day; you can gradually increase the dose by 10mg – 20mg after several weeks as tolerated.
+Do not take it at night unless sedation occurs.